-Depreciation expense amounted to \$3,562,120 and \$2,684,381 during the years ended September 30, 2017 and 2016, respectively.
+Depreciation expense amounted to \$5,083,946 and \$3,562,120 during the years ended September 30, 2018 and 2017, respectively.

 During the year ended September 30, 2017, the Board received donations of certain real property located in the Clarkston area of Atlanta, Georgia and Ashland, Kentucky.
 The Board intends to utilize these properties as Send Relief Hub locations.
-The Board recognized \$4,200,509 of contribution revenue in connection with these donations.
+The Board recognized \$4,200,509 of contribution revenue in connection with these donations during the year ended September 30, 2017.